KellynMoodley/DataCleaningProjectFinal/README.md

 # Data Cleaning Project

+## IMPORTANT NOTE

+There are additional README files to help explain the code in more detail:

+* **ProjectREADME** – Explains the code in detail.
+* **Assessment_checklistREADME** – Checklist of what was implemented in this task based on the question.
+* **ProcessREADME** – The current website does not allow for processing (explained in Assessment_checklistREADME), as processing has already been completed.
+This README shows examples of the logs after the "Process Sheet" button was pressed.

+**Note:** Loading tables and downloading CSVs and PDFs may take some time due to the large datasets and formatting.
+Please avoid changing operations until the files have finished downloading.

 ## How to Run the Project (Using a Virtual Environment – Windows)

 Follow the steps below to set up and run the application locally.